‘Roseanne’ Cancellation: Hollywood Responds With Applause; Co-Star Emma Kenney “Hurt, Embarrassed, Disappointed”

-Refresh for updates Hollywood’s reaction to and Beltway reflection on the cancellation of Roseanne has been as swift as their earlier condemnation of the now ex-sitcom star’s racist tweet.
+Refresh for updates… Hollywood’s reaction to and Beltway reflection on the cancellation of Roseanne has been as swift as their earlier condemnation of the now ex-sitcom star’s racist tweet.
 Deadline will update as the flood continues…

 Emma Kenney, who plays Barr’s granddaughter on the show, tweeted: